 Preparing these value nudges helps you sell your ideas.

 3. Lean on positive interpretations.

-A positive interpretation to any situation is not to deny the problem but to acknowledge that the problem can be solved and that the potential is there to make things better than before.
+A positive interpretation to any situation is not to deny the problem, but to acknowledge that the problem can be solved.
+The potential is there to make things better than before.

 Consider the case of two managers who lose their jobs.
 Positive Paula believes this is a chance to get some rest and then pursue the possibility of a career change.
 Negative Neal gets caught in a cycle of binge-watching GoT, ordering pizza and drinking beer.
 Which of these two is more likely to be immersed in mediocre conversations at work the next day?

 Action point 3: The next challenge you face, probably in the next 3 minutes, ask yourself, “What is the best possible outcome that could result from this problem?”
 After some effort conjuring possible attractive solutions to the situation, look at is again with fresh, positive eyes and see what pops into your field of vision.